Q: What are Open Appointments?

 Q: Will I be paid?

-A: The vast majority of positions listed in the Open Appointments announcements are volunteer positions.
+A: The vast majority of positions listed in the Open Appointments notice are volunteer positions.
 Many boards and councils do pay a small per diem and expenses for attending meetings and conducting authorized activities.
+Any information about compensation is listed on the Positions profile page.